 The law of politics, in particular electoral law, is Graeme's primary research expertise.
-He has authored The Law of Politics (2010) and Ritual and Rhythm in Electoral Systems (2015), co-edited Realising Democracy (2003) and Electoral Democracy: Australian Prospects (2011), edited three symposia on the law of politics, and written a doctoral thesis on electoral bribery.
-In this field, he does consultancy/pro bono work, and regular media commentary, with opinion pieces in outlets such as the Australian Financial Review, Sydney Morning-Herald, Age, Courier-Mail, Canberra Times and major online outlets.
+He has authored The Law of Politics (2010) and Ritual and Rhythm in Electoral Systems (2015), co-authored The Law of Deliberative Democracy (2016), co-edited Realising Democracy (2003) and Electoral Democracy: Australian Prospects (2011), and edited 3 symposia on the law of politics (in the Griffith Law Review (1998), the Federal Law Review (2004) and the Election Law Journal (2013)).
+His doctoral thesis explored the nature and regulation of electoral bribery.
+In the field of the law of politics, he does consultancy and pro bono work, and regular media commentary.
+Graeme's regular opinion pieces have featured in print outlets such as the Australian Financial Review, Sydney Morning-Herald, Age, Courier-Mail, Canberra Times and in major online outlets.

 Graeme has also published extensively in labour law, the law of negligence and on issues of language and law.